KrishnaHariharan/KrishnaHariharan/README.md

-Mechatronics Engineer with area of research interest in Control System & Robotics.
+Mechatronics Engineer  research interest in Control System & Robotics.
 Curiosity pushed me to take steps to start learning digital technologies such as Artificial Intelligence - Machine Learning, Deep Learning.

 Currently, a Post Graduate student with specialization in Mechatronics at Vellore Institute of Technology, Chennai.